 Browse the dining website.
 Visit www.stonybrook.edu/dining to view all menus, ingredients and nutrition information.

 - Mix and match!
 Think outside of the box and choose items from the Vegan Station, Chef’s Table, or even the Grill to create a well-balanced combo meal.
+It is okay to grab food items from other locations to build your plate.

 - Check out the new Pasta Bar at the Tuscan Station and add a variety of grains like quinoa and farro to bump up your protein and fiber intake.